curl/curl/docs/cmdline-opts/http3.md

 When asked to use HTTP/3, curl issues a separate attempt to use older HTTP versions with a slight delay, so if the HTTP/3 transfer fails or is slow, curl still tries to proceed with an older HTTP version.
-The fallback performs the regular negoatiaion between HTTP/1 and HTTP/2.
+The fallback performs the regular negotiation between HTTP/1 and HTTP/2.

 Use --http3-only for similar functionality *without* a fallback.